danvargg/danvargg/docs/projects/pigio/README.md

 ![Tensorflow](https://img.shields.io/badge/-Tensorflow-000000?style=flat&logo=Tensorflow)
 ![OpenCV](https://img.shields.io/badge/-OpenCV-000000?style=flat&logo=OpenCV)

 > This a generalized version of the project.
-The code, architecture, and data are property of the client and cannot be shared.
+The specific code, architecture, and data are property of the client and cannot be fully shared.

 A deep learning eye-tracking system for [Innodem Neurosciences](https://innodemneurosciences.com/) to help patients communicate using only eye movements.

 The system powers both the [Pigio™: Gaze-to-Speech]( https://apps.apple.com/us/app/pigio-gaze-to-speech/id1399641303) and the [Pigio™ ICU: Gaze-to-Speech]( https://apps.apple.com/us/app/pigio-icu-gaze-to-speech/id1466945385) applications.
 These Software-as-a-Medical-Device (SaaMD) applications allow Intensive Care Unit patients (conscious but intubated or paralyzed) to communicate through eye movements.

 ### Business Problem